 - Medical license

-- Education in health for low-income countries (provided by MSF for those who are accepted as field workers)
+- Course Health Assistance in Humanitarian Crisis (provided by MSF for those who are recruited as fieldworkers)

 SPECIALIST TRAINING (ST)